mobileink/lab.clj.antlr/doc/testing.clojure.md

 ### repl

 From the project root: start a repl.
-The load and alias the tools for easy reference.
+Then load and alias the tools for easy reference.

 ```